jingibus/gascan/resources/posts/2020/04/22/2137/Staying Sane in the Pandemic.md

 I did not write this big long essay because I am worth emulating.
 The people worth emulating right now are the last people who would ever sit down and spend three hours on a Wednesday afternoon crafting an action item list explaining how important socializing is when you're isolating at home.
 They would just be doing it, because that's what they know to do instinctively.
 As I said at the start, I wrote this big long essay because I am bad at this.
 Much like paying the bills, I have tried not doing it and have found that the results do not meet my standard for joy.
 Hope springs eternal, though, and I keep trying to skip this hard work or forget about it.
 None of this is obvious to me; if it were, I wouldn't need to write about it.
 That's okay.
 I do not have to be perfect to get through the day.
 There will be tough days, but the tough days will come to an end.
 And if you don't believe that, you'll just have to wait and see to prove me wrong.

+### references

+Bruce Alexander --- The Globalization of Addiction: A Study in Poverty of the Spirit Jaron Lanier --- Ten Arguments for Deleting Your Social Media Accounts Right Now.
+I don't think I'm parroting any of his ideas exactly here, but I wouldn't think the way I do today about social media if I hadn't read this book.